junyuchen-cjy/DTTNet-Pytorch/README.md

 # Dual-Path TFC-TDF UNet

 A Pytorch Implementation of the Dual-Path TFC-TDF UNet for Music Source Separation.
 DTTNet achieves 10.12 dB cSDR on vocals with 86% fewer parameters compared to BSRNN (SOTA).
-Our paper is coming soon.
+Our paper: https://arxiv.org/abs/2309.08684.